AuburnSports - Tracking the transfers

 Incoming (5): Jr. Izavion Miller, TFr.
 Tyler Johnson, TFr.
 Bradyn Joiner, TFr.
 Connor Lew, TFr.
 Clay Wedin

 The Skinny: The addition of three transfers, one junior college signee and four high school signees is the influx of talent this position has need for years.
 Wade, Britton and Jones at tackle, and Miller at center, should compete for starting spots right away.
+Wade could also play guard.
 Stutts and Wright are potential starters at guard while Irvin and Tate both have starting experience at center.
 Of AU’s four high school signings, Lew may have the best opportunity to play early.

 DEFENSIVE LINE